-Sounds fine, right?
 On the whole, EXIF data is actually well-intentioned, innocent, and practical.
-The problem is that certain devices may embed certain types of data that can betray your personal privacy and security.
+The problem is that certain devices may embed extra bits of data that can betray your personal privacy and security.

 Consider a GPS-enabled, camera-equipped smartphone.
-When you take shots with your Android, those photos can contain the GPS coordinates of where you took them.
-This can be great for geotagging your adventures, but can also give away the location of your home to strangers if you upload those shots to social media.
-(But don’t take this as a reason to stop using your smartphone as a camera!)
+When you shoot photos with your phone, those photos may be embedded with the GPS coordinates of where you took them.
+This can be great for geotagging your photos, but can also give away the location of your home to internet strangers if they find your photos on social media.

 Consider a DSLR camera that you’ve been using for years.
-Not only can EXIF data include the manufacturer and model of your camera, but it can also include its serial number.
-If you ever share or upload an iffy or incriminating photo, it can be traced back to your camera.
+Not only can EXIF data include the manufacturer and model of your camera, but it may also include the camera’s serial number.
+If you ever share an iffy photo online, it can be traced back to your camera.
 It could also be used (theoretically) to find other photos on the internet that you’ve taken with that camera.

-The NSA collects and analyzes EXIF data, too.
-It’s hardly a surprise now, but a few years ago, files were released that showed training materials from the NSA’s XKeyscore program and how it aimed to use EXIF data (among many other pieces of data) as part of intelligence collection.
+The NSA collects and analyzes EXIF data.
+It’s hardly a surprise today, but several years ago files were released that included training materials from the NSA’s XKeyscore program that showed how it aimed to use EXIF data (and other pieces of data) as part of intelligence collection.

-Is it likely that EXIF data will come back and bite you in the rear?
+Is it likely that EXIF data will stab you in the back?
 Probably not.
 But is the possibility always there?
 Yes.
-Unless you have an intentional reason to keep EXIF data, you should always remove it.
+Unless you have an intentional reason to keep EXIF data, you should always consider removing it just in case.

-Windows actually has a built-in method for clearing EXIF data from images and it couldn’t be more straightforward to use.
-Simply open File Explorer (use Windows key + E as a shortcut), navigate to your image, right-click on it, select Properties, then go to the Details tab.
+Windows has a built-in method for clearing EXIF data from images and it couldn’t be more straightforward to use.

 At the bottom, as you can see in the screenshot above, you can click on Remove Properties and Personal Information to open the EXIF removal tool.
 The tool lets you either create a copy of the image with all metadata removed or pick and choose which properties to erase from the selected file.